 The firms hope to get groceries delivered “within minutes” of placing an order.

 The majority of their business is conducted in dark stores, which are warehouses that do not have a physical retail presence.
+Instant grocery delivery can be a profitable business, depending on several factors such as market size, competition, cost structure, and customer demand.

 Sales have been strong as a result of expensive marketing and transportation costs, but the company has suffered significant losses as a result of this.
 Factored into the equation, some losses have added up to an average of $20 per order when advertising is taken into consideration.